leptos-community/deployment-shuttle/README.md

 # Leptos Axum Starter Template - Hosted on Shuttle.rs

-## Note: This starter template has been modified in the following ways - see:
+## Note: This Leptos starter template has been modified to deploy to Shuttle.rs
 https://github.com/shuttle-hq/shuttle/issues/1002#issuecomment-1853661643

+---

 This is a template for use with the [Leptos](https://github.com/leptos-rs/leptos) web framework and the [cargo-leptos](https://github.com/akesson/cargo-leptos) tool using [Axum](https://github.com/tokio-rs/axum).